thomasqmn/typst-electron/README.md

 ## Config

-To edit the config you'll need to modify variables in the start of the files:
+To edit the config you'll need to edit variables in the start of the files:
 - NAMES: give the object link to this class
 - dir: the dir with all of your projects
 - shortcuts: change the key to change the shortcut